Yakubuh/printf/README.md

-printf is a function used to strings-
+printf is a function used to print strings-